 Samuel F. Hinkle Scholarship: Samuel F. Hinkle was one of the College of Medicine’s founders, with close ties to Penn State University, Hershey Chocolate Company, The Hershey Trust and the Milton Hershey School.
 The EFO has had a long relationship with Sam Hinkle and his family.

 Mr. Hinkle trained as a chemical engineer and came to work at the Hershey Chocolate Company in 1924.
 Initially, he was instrumental in developing successful new products such as Mr. Goodbar and Hershey’s syrup.
 In 1947, he became plant manager and in 1956 was promoted to company president.
 In addition to being an effective company leader, he had a broad vision of the Chocolate Corporation’s role in the community.
 It was at his urging that The Hershey Trust provided the $50 million gift to Penn State University to build a medical college and teaching hospital in Hershey.
+Mr. Hinkle viewed the founding of the College of Medicine as one of his greatest accomplishments, and as entirely consistent with Milton Hershey’s wishes.
 In 1975, he described the College as “a school that’s growing in prominence and is surely going to be one of the very finest in the whole world before very long.”

-This scholarship will provide concrete assistance to medical students.
+Now that the scholarship is established, it will be indexed for the rate of inflation and unexpended funds will go back into the principal each year.
+This scholarship will provide concrete financial assistance to medical students.
 At the same time, it will establish an ongoing role for the EFO in supporting the educational and development efforts of the College of Medicine, two of EFO’s core missions.
-Thus, it will benefit both the organization and the College.
+Thus, it will benefit both the organization and the college.

 Anyone interested in supporting the scholarship may contact Bub Parker in the Development Office at email@example.com or 717-531-8497.
 Everyone is encouraged to consider contributing to this scholarship as a tangible way of demonstrating the EFO’s support of the students in the College of Medicine as former faculty members.